pirsch-analytics/docs/docs/advanced/events.md

 To filter for an event, click on one of the entries in the Panel or Detail view.
 It will be added to the list of filters.
 Here is an example for all visitors who have subscribed to the newsletter.
 Panels that are not relevant to events (such as number of sessions, average time on page, etc.) will be hidden.

 ![Events Filter](../static/advanced/events-filter.png)

+You can also filter for metadata.
+Simply click the entry in the detailed view below the event.